oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Click on *Start manual run* in the overview page for the build pipeline.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-start-build-run.png 1200 752 "start build-run" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-start-build-run.png 1200 752 "Starting a run of the three stage build pipeline" %}

 The build pipeline is kicked into action.
 It acquires a build server, retrieves the code and saves it on the build server.
 Then it performs the steps in the build specification.
 The outputs from this build process are published from the build server's file system, uploaded to the Artifact Registry, where they will be waiting for the Deployment Pipeline to come along and fetch them.
 And indeed this is what happens next: the build pipeline's final stage triggers the deployment pipeline.
 This has the artifact as its source and continues on to write the artifact to the compute instance and perform the installation steps.
 You will receive emails about the start and completion of both the build pipeline and the triggered deployment pipeline.
 You may start to think about setting routing rules to a specific mail folder for emails from OCI DevOps.